dwt/pyexpect/HACKING.md

 Please note that this project practices Semantic Versioning and [Dependable API Evolution](https://github.com/dwt/Dependable_API_Evolution)

 # Release checklist
-- Tests run at least in python 2.7 and 3.4
+- Tests run at least in python 2.7 and 3.4, 3.5, 3.6, 3.7 (by running tox)
-- Ensure pandoc is installed (to get nicer readme output for pypi)
 - Increment version and tag
-- upload new build with $ ./setup.py sdist upload
+- upload new build with $ ./setup.py sdist bdist_wheel && twine upload

 # Ideas
 - Consider to use the call pattern to write the actual error message.